HEALTH SCIENCE SCHOLARSHIP OPPORTUNITIES

 In recognition of the importance of improving diversity, inclusion and representation in the health care industry, at least two of these six scholarships will be awarded to Black students.

 This scholarship was created by Michael DelVecchio, B.S., R.T.(R), FASRT in loving memory of his father, retired United States Army Sergeant, Elio “Leo” DelVecchio.
 Elio was a hardworking, lifelong learner himself, but his true achievement was his encouragement and celebration of his and his family’s educational achievements to build a better life for all.
-One award will be given for the 2022-2023 year to a medical imaging professional pursuing an academic degree.
+Awards are given to medical imaging professionals pursuing an academic degree.

 The American Society of Radiologic Technologists established the Jerman-Cahoon Student Scholarship in honor of Ed C. Jerman, founder of the Society, and John B. Cahoon Jr., former ASRT president and a highly respected educator.
-Seven awards will be given for the 2022-2023 year to entry-level students in a radiography, sonography, magnetic resonance or nuclear medicine program.
+Awards are given to entry-level students in a radiography, sonography, magnetic resonance or nuclear medicine program.

 2022 corporate supporters: